 - Letter informing participant that they have completed an unsatisfactory audit and will be automatically included in the next audit.
-Letter also states that should FPH be approached by the employer, appraiser or RO then this information will be imparted by letter.
-Letter also to inform of sanctions in year three and notification of appeals process - Offer of follow up by CPD Adviser in the region and offer of further support.
-The nature of this support to be discussed between unsatisfactory auditee and CPD Adviser but to be formalised in writing and returned to FPH central office in order for effective quality assurance.
-It is noted that this information is classed as sensitive personal data under the Data Protection Act 1988 and special data protection provisions will apply.
-For the few participants who have two unsuccessful audits, it is anticipated that in most circumstances, this remediation will be enough to enable them to pass the CPD audit in year three.
+Letter also states that the participant should discuss with their line manager and professional appraiser, and should FPH be approached by the employer, then this information will be imparted.
+Letter also to inform of sanctions in year three and notification of appeals process - Regional CPD Advisers will be provided with details of unsatisfactory auditees in their regions.
+They will be available to provide advice if requested, in a timely manner. - For the few participants who have two unsuccessful audits, it is anticipated that in most circumstances, this remediation will be enough to enable members to have a satisfactory CPD audit in year three.